polterguy/polterguy.github.io/dashboard/hyperlambda-generator/index.md

 If you go to Hyper IDE for example, and you create a new Hyperlambda file (extension ".hl"), then a popup dialog will ask you to provide a description and arguments.
 If you write what you want the code to do for you, and you click _"Save & Generate"_, the description will be sent through our LLM, transforming your English to working Hyperlambda.

 **DISCLAIMER** - Magic and Hyperlambda isn't really an _"all purpose language"_, it's an orchestration language.
 If you're using it for complex algorithms, you're doing something wrong.
-So whatever description you supply, must be comething that is a good fit for Hyperlambda.
+So whatever description you supply, must be something that is a good fit for Hyperlambda.
 Below is the result for the above prompt from the screenshot.

 ```text
 /*